-Mix flour and salt together in a bowl until homogeneous.
+Mix flour and 1 tsp salt together in a bowl until homogeneous

-Vigorously mix 3/4 cup boiling water and sesame oil to dry mix, and slowly add 1/4 cup room temperature water until the dough just comes together.
+Vigorously mix 1/2 cup boiling water and 1 tbsp sesame oil to dry mix, and slowly add 1/4 cup room temperature water until the dough just comes together.
 You may need a few more tablespoons of water to bring it into a workable dough

 Transfer dough to floured surface and knead until it is smooth.
 Add more flour if it continues to stick to itself!

 Rest at room temperature for at least 30 minutes under a damp towel or foil.
 This will help relax the gluten and make a supple dough.

-Divide into eight pieces and roll out into thin circle on surface.
-Brush lightly with vegetable oil and sprinkle scallions generously into a thin layer.
+Divide into six pieces and roll out into thin circle on surface.
+Add 1 heaping tablespoon of scallion mix and spread into a thin layer.

 Carefully roll dough away from you, making a log.
 Roll the log onto itself to make a coil.
-Cover with wet towel and let rest for 30 min to one hour.
+Cover with damp towel and continue to form dough balls.